Maurice de Sausmarez

 Maurice de Sausmarez (20 October 1915 – 28 October 1969) was an artist, writer and art educator.
-He played an important role in the establishment of the University of Leeds Department of Fine Art and was Principal of the Byam Shaw School of Drawing and Painting from 1962–1969.
+He played an important role in the establishment of the University of Leeds Department of Fine Art and was Principal of the Byam Shaw School of Drawing and Painting from 1962 to 1969.
 His influential book Basic Design: The Dynamics of Visual Form (1964) reached a wide international audience and remains in print.

 Early life

 Born Lionel Maurice de Sausmarez on 20 October 1915 in Sydney, Australia, de Sausmarez was the youngest of two children born to British parents Clarence Montgomery 'Monty' de Sausmarez, a marine engineer in the Merchant Service, and Jessie Rose Macdonald (née Bamford), a piano teacher and widow of the explorer G.A.
 Macdonald.
 In 1916 the family moved to Grenada, West Indies.
 In 1918 de Sausmarez's father Monty disappeared while swimming and was presumed to have been killed by a shark.
 In 1923, Jessie moved back to England with Maurice, his older brother George was already at school there.